silverstripe/silverstripe-framework/docs/en/tutorials/4-site-search.md

 The actual search form code is already provided in FulltextSearchable so when you add the enable line above to your `_config.php` you can add your form as `$SearchForm`.

-In the simple theme, the SearchForm is already added to the header.
+In the "Simple" theme, the SearchForm is already added to the header.
 We will go through the code and explain it.

 ## Adding the search form

 To add the search form, we can add `$SearchForm` anywhere in our templates.
-In the simple theme, this is in *themes/simple/templates/Includes/Header.ss*
+In the "Simple" theme, this is in *themes/simple/templates/Includes/Header.ss*

 *themes/simple/templates/Includes/Header.ss*